Pakistan Expedition

 EnglishTour Overview

-This 15-day expedition is a brand-new trip through an ancient land.
-Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to the stunning and rarely touristed Hunza Valley region.
+Get set for a 15-day expedition through an ancient land.
+Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to the stunning and rarely visited Hunza Valley region.
 Here you’ll find nature unleashed: imagine imposing jagged peaks, alpine lakes and glaciers creeping into the valleys.
 Hike between ancient fortifications scattered among rural villages and learn about the modern innovations that help the local people prosper.
 Finish in Lahore, a city that not only stood strong through the rise and fall of empires but also preserved the culture that makes Pakistan such a mesmerising, all-consuming country.

 Highlights